Reverend dr. Samuel T. Powers

 Welcome to our church home!
 I have served as clergy in the Oklahoma Conference since 1996 when I returned from seminary at the Candler School of Theology at Emory University in Atlanta, Georgia.

-My spouse is Sheryl Heaton Powers and we’ve celebrated 21 years of marriage together!
-We have two children: Kyla is a Freshman at Edmond North High School and David is a 6th Grader at Cheyenne Middle School.
+My spouse is Sheryl Heaton Powers and we’ve been married since 1994!
+We have two children: Kyla is at Edmond North High School and David is at Cheyenne Middle School.